-The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/ SOLACE Framework Delivering Good Governance in Local Government.
+The Council has approved and adopted a local code of corporate governance, which is consistent with the principles of the CIPFA/ SOLACE Framework Delivering Good Governance in Local Government.
 A copy of the code is on our website at www.ribblevalley.gov.uk or can be obtained from the Council Offices.
-This statement explains how the Council has complied with the code and also meets the requirements of regulation 4 (2) of the Accounts and Audit Regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 in relation to the publication of a statement on internal control.
+This statement explains how the Council has complied with the code and also meets the requirements of regulation 4 (2) of the Accounts and Audit Regulations 2011 in relation to the publication of a statement on internal control.